gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 Does this sound useful?
 Well it is, because one "render target" from the quote above translates directly to one display on Apple Vision.
 Two displays for the left and right eyes - two render targets to which we can submit the same 3 vertices once, letting the Metal API "amplify" them for us, for free, with hardware acceleration, and render them to both displays **at the same time**.
 Vertex Amplification is not used only for rendering to both displays on Apple Vision and has it's benefits in general graphics techniques such as Cascaded Shadowmaps, where we submit one vertex and render it to multiple "cascades", represented as texture slices, for more adaptive and better looking realtime shadows.

-#### Preparing to render with Support for Vertex Amplification
+#### Preparing to Render with Support for Vertex Amplification

-But back to Vertex Amplification as means for efficient rendering to both Apple Vision displays.
+But back to vertex amplification as means for efficient rendering to both Apple Vision displays.
 Say we want to render the aforementioned 3 vertices triangle on Apple Vision.
 In order to render anything, on any Apple device, be it with a traditional display or two displays set-up, we need to create a `MTLRenderPipelineDescriptor` that will hold all of the state needed to render an object in a single render pass.
 Stuff like the vertex and fragment shaders to use, the color and depth pixel formats to use when rendering, the sample count if we use MSAA and so on.
 In the case of Apple Vision, we need to explicitly set the `maxVertexAmplificationCount` property when creating our `MTLRenderPipelineDescriptor`:

 ```swift
 let pipelineStateDescriptor = MTLRenderPipelineDescriptor()